-Having bad credit doesn’t mean you’re a bad person.
-But your credit history is your track record of how well you use and repay credit.
+Your credit history is your track record of how well you use and repay credit.
 If good credit makes it easier to get loans at good rates, bad credit can have the opposite effect.
-So what should you do if you need to apply for a loan with bad credit?
+So what should you do if you want to get a loan for bad credit?

-Multiple companies generate credit scores through credit-scoring models.
+Different companies generate credit scores based on their own credit-scoring models.
 FICO offers many go-to scoring models that lenders can use when evaluating credit applications.
 Base FICO® scores range between 300 and 850.
 Here’s how FICO defines the credit ranges based on FICO® 8 credit scores.

 - Poor: 579 and lower